maestrom4/time-management-microservices/README.md

-Project Name
-This project is a demonstration of running a multi-language application on Kubernetes using Minikube.
-It includes components built with Docker, Next.js, Node.js, Golang, and the Gin framework.
+# Project Title: Kubernetes Orchestration for a Multi-Language Microservice Application

+## Introduction:
+This project illustrates my orchestration of a multi-language microservice architecture using Kubernetes with Minikube.
+It highlights my use of Docker for containerizing each service, incorporating a Next.js frontend, Node.js for backend services, and Golang powered by the Gin framework.
+The project employs a variety of technologies and design patterns including Typescript, the Atomic Design pattern for UI development, and Redux Slice for efficient state management.
+For database interactions, it utilizes MongoDB in conjunction with GraphQL.
+The objective is to demonstrate the deployment, scalability, and structure of a complex application in a unified Kubernetes environment.

 System Archi